xupei0610/Animation-Planning-in-Games-HW/HW1/README.md

 + `FIRE`
 + `FIREWORKS`
 + `GALAXY`
-+ by default, the benchmark scene
++ empty or other values: the benchmark scene

 The default amount of particles for each scence can be changed in `src/config.h` if your computer has problems to run with too many particles.